 The Phase 2 prospecting and mapping program was carried out on the eastern side of the mountain.
 The team located several historic underground workings in this area (Santa Maria) that followed mineralized quartz veins similar to the old El Tigre Mine, as well as, outcropping of vein mineralization.
-Given the positive results from this program, the Company submitted application in March 2018 to acquire an additional 4,465 hectares.
-This represents an increase of 20% for a total land package of 26,307 hectares.

-The Phase 3 prospecting and mapping program was carried out to north-east of the resource area on the new claims and identified outcropping of the El Tigre Formation in several areas.
-Oceanus has now identified in excess of 10 kilometers of favorable host stratigraphy with several areas of mineralization identified to the south, east and north-east of the old El Tigre Mine.
+The Phase 3 prospecting and mapping program was carried out to north-east of the resource area and identified outcropping of the El Tigre Formation in several areas.
+Silver Tiger has now identified in excess of 10 kilometers of favorable host stratigraphy with several areas of mineralization identified to the south, east and north-east of the old El Tigre Mine.